 I'm always looking for great side dishes that are easy to make and don't take forever to prepare.
-For years I thought a meal was all about the main ingredient - a chicken breast, a pork chop, a piece of fish, but over the years I've realized what you serve on the side with the "protein" is just as important or maybe even more important.
+For years, I thought a meal was all about the main ingredient - a chicken breast, a pork chop, a piece of fish, but over the years, I've realized what you serve on the side with the "protein" is just as important or maybe even more critical.

-I can show you how to pan fry any of these main protein ingredients to perfection but there are two ways to enhance these meals to take them to another level.
-One, is making a pan sauce using the brown bits in the pan after frying and the other is serving the dish with an incredible side dish and this one is one of those great side dishes that will make you shine.
+I can show you how to pan-fry any of these main protein ingredients to perfection, but there are two ways to enhance these meals to take them to another level.
+One makes a pan sauce using the brown bits in the pan after frying, and the other serves an incredible side dish. and this one is one of those great side dishes that will make you shine.

-This fabulous side dish consists of apples, Brussels sprouts, butternut squash and potatoes.
-I served it with pan fried chicken and a pan sauce, both really good, but the vegetables really stood out.
-Hope you enjoy it.
+This fabulous side dish consists of apples, Brussels sprouts, butternut squash, and potatoes.
+I served it with pan-fried chicken and a pan sauce, both good, but the vegetables stood out.
+I hope you enjoy it.

 Roasted Fall Vegetable Medley Recipe

-Place the sheet pan in the oven and roast for 15 to 20 minutes until lightly browned.
+- Place the sheet pan in the oven and roast for 18 minutes until lightly browned.

-Again, you could transfer the roasted potatoes and squash back to the bowl and then add the apples and shallots and stir to combine before transferring back to the sheet pan.
-This will take a little longer but keeps the ingredients off the floor or off the bottom of the oven and we all know what happens when those oiled pieces of potato end up on the bottom of the oven.
+- Again, you could transfer the roasted potatoes and squash back to the bowl, add the apples and shallots, and stir to combine before transferring them back to the sheet pan.
+This will take a little longer, but it keeps the ingredients off the floor or the bottom of the oven, and we all know what happens when those oiled pieces of potato end up on the bottom of the oven.

 - Roast all the vegetables for another 20 minutes or until the potatoes and squash are tender.
 You can use a knife or a fork to test the doneness.